Renting a Car at Walt Disney World

 Depending on the time of the year and how long you are staying, a cab, car service, or shuttle may be a cheaper way to travel from and to the airport, or to a grocery/liquor store, than a rental (and their prices are usually the same year round, rather than skyrocketing during the busy times.)

-If your issue is just getting back and forth for Harry Potter, consider a shuttle— some are even free.
+If your issue is just getting back and forth for Harry Potter, consider a shuttle— some are even discounted.

 If you just really need a car for a day or two—for Harry Potter, restocking the chardonnay, visiting the outlet malls–Disney’s on site car rental service will rent you a car for a day or two—and pick you up from your Disney resort to get to the car, and drive you back to your hotel when you are done.